obsidiansystems/obelisk-ios-libfrontend/README.md

 # obelisk-ios-libfrontend

-Builds an obelisk frontend as a static library for use in an iOS project
+Builds an obelisk frontend as a static library for use in an iOS project.
+Check out the companion project [obelisk-ios-xcode](https://github.com/obsidiansystems/obelisk-ios-xcode), for an example of how to integrate this into an XCode project[

 ## Adding the dependency